 The great names of the Florentine Renaissance need no introduction: Giotto, Masaccio, Brunelleschi, Michelangelo.
 This new 14-day study tour provides a detailed examination of their works and of Tuscany’s cultural rebirth in the Middle Ages.
 Chart the impact of technology, luxury trade, self-government and a renewed interest in classical learning, and admire lesser-known masterworks in Pisa, Lucca, Prato and Fiesole.
 Explore the recent revival of Florence beyond mass tourism, with the redesign of iconic museums, and visit new collections of modern art and design.
-This tour is ideal for the independent traveller: group visits are carefully balanced with time for independent exploration.

 While study tours are full of group activities, a reasonable degree of independence is also required.
 You will need to make trips to the neighbourhood laundromat, and there is a nearby supermarket and grocery stores for any “hotel picnics”.
 We also use local public transport and there is a significant amount of walking.
 However, your tour leader will of course show you around the neighbourhood and will provide full assistance if you encounter any difficulties.